juozasm/mediapark-react-native-kitten/README.md

 And didn't statred learning yet, but now will learn more about styling apps.

 Thank you for stimulus and motivation to do something practical wwith React native and Redux.
-Learned many things while runing to a problems while proggramed.
+Learned many things while runing to a problems while programed.